 Yes, if the value deducted is a reasonable estimate of the actual cost.
-Under the FLSA's definition of wages, an employer may include the reasonable cost of furnishing board, lodging, or other facilities.
+Under the FLSA, the pay you receive must be in the form of cash or something that can be readily converted into cash or other legal forms of compensation, such as food and lodging.
+This means that an employer may include the reasonable cost of furnishing board, lodging, or other facilities.
 This rule applies when the employer pays for the benefit, and if the employer customarily furnishes such board, lodging, or other facilities.
+Not only must the employee receive the benefits of the facility for which he is charged, but it is essential that his acceptance of the facility be voluntary and uncoerced.
 Whether a value is reasonable is determined by the Secretary of Labor.
 For example, you are provided with lodging worth an estimated $250 per month, based on other rents in the area.
 Your employer can count that $250 towards your rate of pay, but could not deduct $500 if that rate was not the reasonable value of the lodging provided.

 If your employer does give you a rest period of short duration, usually 20 minutes or less, this must be counted as hours worked.
 If you take a longer break than the amount of time that was authorized, your employer is not required to count this as hours worked.
 To not pay you for unauthorized break time your employer must have expressly and unambiguously told you:

 Bona fide meal periods (typically 30 minutes or more) do not need to be paid, or counted as work time, as long as you are completely relieved from duty for the purpose of eating regular meals.
 You are not considered relieved from duty if you are required to perform any work duties, whether active or inactive while eating.

 17. Is my employer required to pay me for travel time?